 Housing on Campus

 - The first year in Harvard Yard: All first-year students live in or near Harvard Yard, the University’s historic central quad, where newly renovated classrooms and dormitories sit in a space reminiscent of a large British garden square.
-The Freshman Dean’s Office carefully chooses rooming groups of two to five first-year students who live together in suites in historic Harvard Yard.
+The First Year Dean’s Office carefully chooses rooming groups of two to five first-year students who live together in suites in historic Harvard Yard.
 For example, here is a typical first year rooming group: five students (from the UK, Boston, western Massachusetts, Louisiana, and Finland) who share a three bedroom (two doubles, one single) suite with a large common room and en-suite bathroom.
 The common room holds four desks and 2 sofas; the single bedroom is rotated among the students during the course of the year.

 - Upperclass years in the Houses: As with the Colleges at Oxford and Cambridge, the House System provides a communal residential experience for undergraduates and faculty.
 The twelve Houses provide smaller academic and social communities of 350 to 500 students within the larger context of the College.